Saturday night, 24 October 1998, PM

 GM: There’s food, when she gets hungry, though the house’s food rapidly disappears.
 There’s bathing and showering, until the toilets get clogged when some kid has the brilliant idea to flush rocks down them.
 Shit literally piles up, after that.
 The bathrooms become toxic waste dumps.
 The kids start shitting outside, or going to places with public restrooms.
 Several of them never come back.

-Yet perhaps worst of all for Sylvie, her medication runs out, or perhaps disappears.
+Worst of all for Sylvie, her medication runs out.
+Or disappears.
 She’s not sure which.

 Either way, the night terrors come back.

 They’re worse than ever.
 She dreams of her parents getting crucified on in the willow tree and burned alive.
-They laugh, their voices sizzling and popping like their cooking flesh, that no one wants an orphan like Sylvie.
-She dreams of schoolmates who never talked to her beating her bloody after school, holding her face-down in the mud until she suffocates.
+They laugh, voices sizzling and popping like their cooking flesh, that no one wants an orphan like Sylvie.
+She dreams of schoolmates who never talked to her beating her bloody after school.
+They hold her face-down in the mud until she suffocates.
 She dreams of being a dog in her last family’s house, kept in a cage and forgotten.
 She starves to death while they eat syrup-drizzled waffles.
-She dreams of getting raped in the dark by shadowy figures while her foster sisters endlessly sob.
+She dreams of getting raped in the dark by shadowy figures while her foster sisters sob.
 Voices wail at her, plead with her, scream obscene things at her.

 She wakes to sheets drenched in sweat and urine, heart pounding in her chest like a drum, stomach growling in hunger.